 The main credible alternatives to Asana

-In the case of a large team, Wrike is an ultra-solid tool and is one of the most credible alternatives to Asana in our opinion.
-It is especially better suited for projects that include a lot of graphic work, as it offers, unlike Asana, annotation and discussion options for images.
+In the case of a large team, Wrike is an ultra-solid tool and, in our opinion, one of the most credible alternatives to Asana.
+It’s especially well suited to projects that include a lot of graphic work, because unlike Asana, it offers annotation and discussion options for images.

 You can also turn to Jira for agile project management.

-Basecamp is also a possible solution, with much better rates for a large team since its unique plan is intended for an unlimited number of users.
+Basecamp is another possible solution, with much more attractive rates for a large team, given that its unique plan is designed for an unlimited number of users.

-For small teams, there are also lighter, cheaper, and easier to install solutions like Monday, Clickup, or Notion.
+For smaller teams, there are also lighter, cheaper and easier-to-install solutions such as Monday, Clickup or Notion.

 Going further

-- If you want to know more about project management tools
+- Find out more about project management tools

 - Our opinion on Jira